wp-plugins/google-calendar-events/README.txt

 == Changelog ==

+= 2.1.0 =

+* Updated to use Google API version 3.
+Version 2 deprecated deprecated on Nov.
+17, 2014.

 = 2.0.7.1 =

 * As of Nov.
 17, 2014 the GCal API v2 is deprecated, which breaks all calendar feed displays.
 This update will temporarily hide the display while we work on a solution that uses GCal API v3.